Darep/Beatstream/README.md

 Beatstream
 ==========

-Beatstream is an app to stream music from your home computer to anywhere with a modern browser.
+App for streaming music from any computer running Ruby on Rails to anywhere with a modern browser.